Xunnamius/black-flag/README.md

 router instances or to helper instances and are accessible via the [`instances.router`][54] property of each object in [`PreExecutionContext::commands`][11].
-They cannot and _must not_ have any configured strictness or validation logic outside of the built-in invariant checks.
+They cannot and _must not_ have any configured strictness or validation logic.

 Therefore: if you want to tamper with the yargs instance responsible for running a command's [`handler`][7], operate on the effector program.
 If you want to